Letter of Intent

 - A seller should want as short an exclusivity period as possible because one never knows what other buyer may emerge.

-- A buyer typically needs to have this peace of mind (of exclusivity) in order to be sufficiently motivated to spend the resources necessary on an accountant to assist with formal due diligence and on a lawyer to help draft the proposed purchase agreement.
+- A buyer in contrast needs to have some assurances of exclusivity and security prior to spending the resources necessary on an accountant to assist with formal due diligence and on a lawyer to help draft the proposed purchase agreement.

 - This outside assistance can frequently amount to several thousand dollars.

-- Conversely, the seller will also have to spend resources on their accountant in answering the due diligence request list and on a lawyer with negotiating the purchase agreement.
+- Conversely, the seller will also have to spend resources on their accountant in answering the due diligence request list and on a lawyer to help negotiate the purchase agreement.

 Formal Due Diligence

-A letter of intent is not typically legally binding, but it does and should bind the parties to the framework of the deal.
-A signed LOI gives both the buyer and the seller the peace of mind and confidence to engage with outside assistance and to put forth their own efforts in order to complete the deal.
-It can serve as the foundation of a successful closing and should be viewed as such by both buyer and seller.
+A letter of intent is not typically legally binding, but it still should practically bind the parties to the framework of the deal.
+A signed LOI gives both the buyer and the seller the peace of mind and confidence to incur transactional costs and put forth their own effort to complete a deal.
+An LOI may serve as the foundation of a successful closing and should be viewed as such by both buyer and seller.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today with questions about valuing your business and how to steer the sale of your business to a successful conclusion.